prei007/litnet/README.md

-# LitGraph - supporting the 'living review'
+# LitGraph - the 'living' review as Knowledge Graph

 LitGraph is a method for literature review method that builds on RDF and SKOS, and on software: AllegroGraph, R, and Shiny.
 It supports the coding step in a literature review: identifying the properties of and the relations between studies (papers).
 For this, there is a Shiny application with a point and click interface to enter study descriptions and codes.
 The app provides some basic visualisation capabilities, in addition to facilitating the entry of RDF data.